Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 This page includes Featured categories are visually appealing sections highlighting specific Electronics categories.
 Product quick links are thumbnail images or text links that lead to specific product pages or collections.
 Special offers or deals sections showcase discounts, promotions, or limited-time offers.

-#### Jwellery
+#### Jewellery

 This page includes Featured categories are visually appealing sections highlighting specific Jwellery categories.
 Product quick links are thumbnail images or text links that lead to specific product pages or collections.
 Special offers or deals sections showcase discounts, promotions, or limited-time offers.

 #### Register

-The register page includes a name,email,genger and phonenumber and submit button.
+The register page includes a name,email,gender and phonenumber and submit button.

 ### Future Implementations